hanabi/hanabi.github.io/Beginners.md

 * However, you are ONLY allowed to do this if there is nothing else to do, meaning that all of the "normal" *Play Clues* and *Save Clues* have been extinguished.
 * Normally, a *5 Stall* is only done in the *Early Game*.
 However, you might see someone give a *5 Stall* in the *Mid-Game* if they are in a special situation where they are not allowed to discard.

-### When to Discard

-* In general (not just in the *Early Game*), discarding is a last resort.
-If you have known playable cards in your hand, you are expected to play them before discarding.
-Furthermore, if there are good clues to give, you are expected to give them before discarding.
-* Thus, if there are more urgent things at hand, you can defer saving important cards on the next person's chop if you see they have playable cards or even a good *Play Clue* to give.

-### Tempo Clues and Minimum Clue Value Principle

-* In the previous section, we said that discarding is a "last resort".
-But don't take this the wrong way.
-* In order to avoid discarding, you are *not allowed* to just clue any card.
-You are only allowed to give *Save Clues* to the specific cards outlined in the *Save Clue* section.
-And you are only allowed to give *Play Clues* on actual playable cards.
-* Furthermore, you might be tempted to **clue a card again that already has a clue on it** in order to make it play right now.
-We call this kind of clue a *Tempo Clue*.
-* *Tempo Clues* are quite inefficient (as the team is using two clues to get one card).
-Since *Tempo Clues* as so terrible, we say that players are **only allowed to perform *Tempo Clues* in certain special situations**, like when they a player is forced to give a clue.
-* So, if nothing special is going on, and you have a choice between giving a *Tempo Clue* and discarding, then you must discard.
-* We formally express this concept as *Minimum Clue Value Principle*: **all clues must get at least one brand new card saved or played**.
-In other words, as a group, we hold ourselves to a high standard, and we don't give inefficient clues.

 ### Other General Strategy

-* Now that you know all of the "rules" and "systems", what about the basic stratgy?
-How should you decide what to do on your turn?
-* What makes Hanabi so interesting is that there is never a one-size-fits-all prescription for a situation, so you always have to think everything through.
-With that said, you should know some basic tips.
-* In general, ***Play Clues* should be given over *Save Clues***.
-There's no need to give a *Save Clue* to someone if you can preoccupy them with playing a card!
-* In general, if you have a choice, **color clues should be given over number clues**.
-Color clues are usually more specific, telling the player the exact identity of the card.
-(But of course, don't be afraid to use number clues if it helps to "fill in" other cards in the hand.)
 * In general, the first thing you should do on your turn is to **look at the chop cards of everyone on the team**.
 Are there any cards on chop that need to be saved (or *Play Clued*)?
 If so, do you have to do it, or can someone else do it?
   * If no-one else can do it, then you need to give the *Save Clue* (or *Play Clue*), even if you have a card to play.
   * If someone else can do it, would it be better for you to save the card, or for them?
 If they have a card to play and you do not have a card to play, then it is better teamwork for you to save the card.
+* In general, ***Play Clues* should be given over *Save Clues***.
+There's no need to give a *Save Clue* to someone if you can preoccupy them with playing a card!
+* In general, if you have a choice, **color clues should be given over number clues**.
+Color clues are usually more specific, telling the player the exact identity of the card.
+(But of course, don't be afraid to use number clues if it helps to "fill in" other cards in the hand.)
 * In general, **don't be afraid of discarding**.
 If you discard something important, it won't be your fault - it is your teammates' responsibility to save any important cards.

 <br />